UQ-RCC/ims2tif/README.md

                           The prefix of the output file.
 If unspecified, use the base name of the input file plus a trailing _.
   -m, --method
                           The conversion method to use.
-If unspecified, use "chunked".
+If unspecified, use "bigload".
                           Available methods are "bigload", "chunked", and "hyperslab".
   -f, --format
                           The output file format.
 If unspecified, use "bigtiff".